Multicultural Lesson Plans and Resources

 EDSITEment

 Interesting lesson plans in a variety of subjects.
 Though not all the lesson plans are multicultural, they do all seem to be of high quality.
-Perhaps a good source for holistic education ideas.

 Teaching Tolerance